Man stabbed in Ballymena, Co Antrim on Saturday morning named by police

 Police investigating the murder of a man at a house in Ballymena, Co Antrim on Saturday morning have named the victim as Jason Lee Martin.

-Detectives from the Police Service of Northern Ireland’s major investigation team are currently investigating the murder of 31-year-old Martin at a house in the Orkney Drive area of Ballymena early on Saturday morning.
+Detectives from the Police Service of Northern Ireland’s major investigation team are currently investigating the murder of the 31-year-old at a house in the Orkney Drive area of Ballymena early on Saturday morning.

 PSNI detective inspector Kerry Brennan confirmed that Mr Martin had been stabbed in the house on Saturday morning and said an 18-year-old man had been arrested on suspicion of murder.
 The suspect remained in custody on Saturday evening.